snphillips/LED-Candle/README.md

 cd flame-flicker-source-pngs
 ```

 - Run the following python script to generate an `h` file.
-After you've run the script, confirm you see a file called `data-flame-flicker.h` in the folder.
+After you've run the script, confirm you see a file called `animationFlicker.h` in the folder.

 ```
-python3 convert-flame-flicker.py *.png > data-flame-flicker.h
+python3 convert-flame-flicker.py *.png > animationFlicker.h
 ```

-- Move the `h` file `data-flame-flicker.h` into the root of the project folder: led-candle.
+- Move the `h` file `animationFlicker.h` into the root of the project folder: led-candle.

 - Repeat the above steps for the normal video **flame-normal-source.mp4**.